-Today, companies are faced with the challenge of adapting e-commerce systems that they have been using for years to the growing requirements of digital commerce.
-If it becomes apparent that the existing systems can no longer guarantee to support them, the question immediately arises of a sustainable replacement - and of the procedure for moving to the new e-commerce platform: replatforming.
+If it becomes apparent that the existing e-commerce systems can no longer guarantee to support them, the question immediately arises of a sustainable replacement - and of the procedure for moving to the new e-commerce platform: replatforming.

 Learn how to avoid the most dangerous mistakes when migrating to a new platform:

 If a replatforming project is delayed, the seller pays the price for missed opportunities - because time is money.
 There are many reasons for delays and budget overruns, but all of them can be addressed.
 Here are examples:

 - Compare the actual progress with the forecast.
 Does the team deliver results before or after the milestone data?
 If not, ask why this is the case and how the deviation can be corrected.

 - If new requirements arise or the implementation team encounters unforeseen problems, acquire additional budget.

 The business requirements for a digital storefront vary from one merchant to another.
 Sometimes the publicly visible storefront looks like a standard product, but you don’t know what kind of “magic” is going on in the backoffice!

 Challenges can arise for example, when other applications such as an Enterprise Resource Planning (ERP) system, an Order Management System (OMS) or shipping software needs be integrated.
 If the set deadlines cannot be met, features with lower priority are often omitted.
 In such cases, make sure that all the necessary features are still available when you go live.